-- The laboratory's LOQ for each analyte must be set at or below the AWRL. - Once the LOQ is established in the QAPP, that is the reporting limit for that parameter until such time as the laboratory amends the QAPP and lists an updated LOQ. - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check sample for each analytical batch of CRP samples analyzed. - When reporting data, no results may be reported below the LOQ stated in the QAPP. - Find measurement performance specifications for these samples in Appendix A. - The requirements for lab control check samples are described in Section B5 of the QAPP shell.
+- The laboratory's LOQ for each analyte must be set at or below the AWRL. - Once the LOQ is established in the QAPP, that is the reporting limit for that parameter until such time as the laboratory amends the QAPP and lists an updated LOQ. - The laboratory must demonstrate its ability to quantitate at its LOQ for each analyte by running an LOQ check sample for each analytical batch of CRP samples analyzed. - Under reasonable circumstances (e.g., the use of a subcontracted lab), data may be reported above or below the LOQ stated in the QAPP, so long as the LOQ remains at or below the AWRL stated in the QAPP. - Find measurement performance specifications for these samples in Appendix A. - The requirements for lab control check samples are described in Section B5 of the QAPP shell.